 Yes, it’s definitely possible to get a mortgage as a contractor!
 But sometimes it can be a little more tricky compared to someone in straightforward employment.

 We think contractors are awesome.
 But some mortgage lenders feel differently.
 They won’t take the time to understand your income.
 They may even tell you it’s not possible, when it is.
 That’s because most mortgage lenders favour people who have tidy incomes from their regular salary.
 We don’t think that’s fair.

-Our platform matches you with a specialist mortgage broker who has experience getting mortgages for contractors.
+Our Mortgage Experts have plenty of experience getting mortgages for contractors.
 Make an enquiry to find out your options.

 This may seem like a silly question, but the definition of a contractor can vary between mortgage lenders.
 And that means the lending criteria can vary too.

 Is self-employed, but works for one company at a time

 Is working full or part-time on a single fixed-term contract, for a set period of time

 Companies commonly use contractors if they need someone with specific skills or to fill a particular role for a certain period of time.
 They’re not formal employees of the company they’re working for.
 But they sign a contract with the company that specifies the work they’ll be carrying out for a period of time.
 This means contractors aren’t considered to be employees, so they won’t receive employee benefits.
 But they can charge the business far higher fees to make up for it.
 Cha-ching!

 Whether you’re a contractor, a freelancer or an employee looking to get on the property ladder we can look at your mortgage options.
 Make an enquiry to speak to one of our Mortgage Experts.

 When applying for a mortgage as a contractor, lenders will look at the same criteria as an employee.
 This includes your age, income and credit score.
 Lenders may also ask you the following questions to ensure you can afford your monthly repayments: